Chih-Che-Fang/MyBookStore2/docs/design.md

 4.Re-select primary server
 5.Send hear beat message to frontend server to notify that the server is recovered again

+### Simulation for Server Shutdown and Recover
+I implement two REST API in catalog server for simulating server crash & recover:
+- **Shutdown:** This API will stop the heart beat of catalog server so that frontend & other replica will detect the server crash after 1 second.
+Frontend server's loadbalancer will not direct any HTTP request to the crashed server anymore.
+Similarily, the other replica will detect the crash of the server, if the crashed server was a primary, the replica will reselect a replica to take over the primary server role.
+- **Recover:** This API will restart the heart beater of the catalog server.
+In this way, the frontend & other replica will soon detect the recover of the catalog server and the loadbalancer will mark the server as alive and continue directing HTTP requests to the server as before.
+The other replica will reselect the primary server.
+The crashed will send a resync reqeuest to other replicas to sync the current book store database.

 ## Transaction Request Format
 **Lookup:**